-If you enjoyed playing with Mod Barbies as a little girl, you probably remember the tiny doll stars of the early '70s, Topper's Dawn dolls!
+If you enjoyed playing with Mod Barbies as a child, you probably remember the tiny doll stars of the early '70s, Topper's Dawn dolls.
 Topper Toys released Dawn dolls in March 1970.
 Compared to Barbie, these dolls were much smaller at 6 1/2" tall.
 Like Barbies of that era, they had rooted hair and rooted eyelashes.
 Three friends of Dawn were also released in 1970 - her girl squad Angie, Glori and Dale.
 Dawn and her besties were glamorous fashion model dolls with the most beautiful fashions.
 The initial line included 44 groovy outfits.

-Dawn's friend, brown-eyed girlAngie, also had waist-length straight hair but in a dark brown shade.
-Another friend, Glori, is most commonly a redhead with straight, waist-length hair and cute bangs.
+Another gal pal of Dawn's, Glori, is most commonly a redhead with straight, waist-length hair and cute bangs.
 Some Glori dolls have side-parted straight, waist-length hair without bangs and others have side-parted curly or wavy hair.
 Other Glori variations have blue eyes or no bangs.

 The Majorettes included Dawn, Kip and Connie (originally named April).
 The bodies were made with a set of hard plastic arms that would stay straight and help the doll twirl her glow-in-the-dark baton.
-Maybe these dolls inspired me to be a Twinkie Twirler back in the day haha!
+Maybe these dolls inspired me to be a Twinkie Twirler when I was 5 years old back in the day, haha!

 Initially, Dawn dolls were very popular because Topper invested heavily in TV advertising, the dolls were easy for retailers to display, while the low price attracted the consumer.
 Also, at this time, Barbie sales weren't doing that great.
 She was suffering from an identity crisis and her quality wasn't as good as earlier years.
 Think Malibu Barbie vs Twist 'n Turn Barbie!